StewieCho/test/q.md

 - client hello (w/ random key)
 - server hello (w/ random key)
 - certificate (decode certs with public key that is already in browser. if it is possible, that mean that certs are provided by CA^certificate_authority^)
-- with it's random key + server's random key the client makes pre-master key and then exchange it with the server after encrypt that key by the public key given by the server
+- with it's random key + server's random key , the client makes pre-master key and exchange it with the server after encrypt that key by the public key given by the server
+- then they calculates keys

 http://security.stackexchange.com/questions/7360/why-cant-the-ssl-handshake-be-done-in-one-step?rq=1
 https://opentutorials.org/course/228/4894